samamstar/SamsDRGMods/README.md

+# This repo is outdated!
+I got sick of having all my projects in the same Unreal project, so I made the [SamsDRGMods](https://github.com/SamsDRGMods) organization to help keep me sane

 ### Welcome to the SamsDRGMods repository!
 ## What is it?
 I wanted to have one central space to put a bunch of related mods.
 Hence this repo.
 It includes everything I'm currently working on, most of which is tied directly into my main project, a shared settings window between all of my mods